BrodyPinto/SYE-RolandGarros/inst/task_list.md

 ## Task List

+References:

+- atp_importance from the deuce R package - by Kovalchik (google this)

+- atp_players from Jeff Sackmann - just give web address

+- the paper by Kovalchik

+- reference Roland Garros data is from InfoSys

+- flip server_game_scoer and server_set_score in federer_2021?

 ## April 10

 1. Tweak the break point / first serve colours and fix the coord fixed dimensions, add match scores to plot titles, order plots by round.